Skip to main content

 Purchases – Mount St. Louis Moonstone continues to improve the quality of service that our guests have come to expect by purchasing the following:1~ Pisten Bully Groomer44~ Snow guns

 2009 – It was a typical summer at Mount St Louis Moonstone, although on a smaller scale.
 Taking care of the necessary maintenance, lift upgrades, a re-vamping of beginner terrain at the St Louis side and addressing the need for increased parking at the St Louis base Chalet, were the focused areas.
-These are examples of the continued growing commitment that the Huter family produce year in year out.
+These are examples of the continued growing commitment that the Huter family produces year in and year out.
 Lifts, in addition to the yearly maintenance, which is completed each summer, new chairs have been installed on the “Sundance” chair.

 2009 – Hill Development